baicao021/GCData/README.md

   Extraction of specific variables is very simple by employing `grep()` function on colnames.

-  At the last, `aggregate()` function could be introduced to aggreate variables for each variable for each activity and each subject.
+  At the last, `aggregate()` function could be introduced to aggreate variables of each variable for each activity and each subject.